biolink/biolink-model/docs/Treatment.md

 # Class: Treatment

-A treatment is targeted at a disease or phenotype and may involve multiple drug 'exposures'
+A treatment is targeted at a disease or phenotype and may involve multiple drug, device or procedural 'exposures'

 URI: [biolink:Treatment](https://w3id.org/biolink/vocab/Treatment)

-OGMS:0000090
-{: .mapping-label }

-SIO:001398
-{: .mapping-label }

 ---